petazeta/youronlineshop/README.md

 ## Installation

 1. Upload the files to your web server.
-2. Unpack it to the destination folder.
+2. Unpack it to the destination folder (you must create it first).
 3. Create a database and import file includes/database.sql.
 You can use PhpMyAdmin for this purpose.
 4. Edit database settings at: includes/config.php.
 5. Give write permisions to the folder catalog/images/small (To allow upload product images).